113th Engineer Battalion (United States): Philippines Campaign

-Over the next few months, the 113th would assist in the final liberation of the Philippines from Imperial Japan, securing Corregidor on 24 February and Caballo Island on 27 March.
 In April, the 38th Infantry Division advanced directly into the Zambales mountains, pushing out the last of the dug-in Japanese defenders.
 The 113th Engineers were instrumental in surrounding the retreating Japanese and cutting off their withdrawal routes.

 After the Zambales were cleared, the 38th moved east of Manila, where they continued fighting into May.
 By 30 June, all effective Japanese positions had been broken.
 The 113th Engineers spent the rest of the war assisting in hunting down bypassed Japanese soldiers, as well as improving defensive capabilities of American and Philippine positions.
-This concluded with Japan's unconditional surrender on 14 August, bringing an end to the 113th Engineers' unbroken stretch of 198 consecutive days in combat.
+This concluded with Japan's unconditional surrender on August 15, 1945, bringing an end to the 113th Engineers' unbroken stretch of 198 consecutive days in combat.
 Combined, elements of the 38th Infantry Division killed 26,469 enemy combatants and took 1,411 prisoners.
 As news of the war's end spread to the remaining Japanese defenders, that number soon swelled to 13,000 prisoners by October.

 Post-War and Cold War

-The 113th Engineers were alerted on 15 September 1945 that they were going to return to the United States and demobilize, and were relieved on 5 October.
+The 113th Engineers were alerted on 15 September 1945 that they were going to return to the United States and demobilize and were relieved on 5 October.
 They sailed to Camp Anza, California.
-Final demobilization and deactivation was completed on 9 November 1945.
+Final demobilization and deactivation were completed on 9 November 1945 at Camp Atterbury.

-Subordinate units of the 38th ID were organized and reconstituted, swelled by the large numbers of World War II veterans.
+Subordinate units of the 38th were organized and reconstituted, swelled by the large numbers of World War II veterans.
 The 113th Engineers were reorganized on 6 October 1946, and were federally recognized on 5 March 1947.
 38th Division headquarters were once again in Indianapolis, and Annual Training began being held at Camp Atterbury in 1948.

 During the Cold War, the 113th Engineers served in the Strategic Reserve to support the Active Army in the event of a full-scale war with the Soviet Union.

 The 113th continued to serve the home front, being called up for State Active Duty during the Perfect Circle Strike of 1955, as well as the 1965 Palm Sunday tornado outbreak.